You'll need roughly 6 minutes to read this article.

 You can set your environment variables directly in your Services file, or via your Dockerfile.

-To set unsecured enviroment variables via your Services file, you will use the
+To set unsecured environment variables via your Services file, you will use the

 environment specification.
 For example: